List of Shotokan organizations: Shotokan Karate of America (SKA)

-Tsutomu Ohshima (1930–) began practicing karate at the Waseda University club in 1948, receiving instruction from Funakoshi and Egami among others, and became captain of the club in 1952.
+Tsutomu Ohshima (1930–) began practicing karate at the Waseda University club in 1948, receiving instruction from Funakoshi and Egami among others.
 In 1955, he moved to USC to continue his studies, and led his first U.S. practice soon afterwards.
 In 1957, he started the first university karate club in the United States, at Caltech, and in 1959 founded the Southern California Karate Association.
 As more dojos were opened throughout the U.S., the organization was renamed to Shotokan Karate of America (SKA) in 1969.
 SKA maintains its national headquarters in Los Angeles.
 Today, Ohshima is recognized as the chief instructor of many other SKA-affiliated Shotokan organizations worldwide.
-In 1957, Ohshima was awarded the rank of 5th dan by Master Funakoshi, the highest rank awarded, and by his choice, this is the rank he has retained, and the highest rank attainable in SKA.
+In 1957, Ohshima was awarded the rank of 5th dan by Master Funakoshi.

 International Shotokan Karate Federation (ISKF)

 Teruyuki Okazaki (1931–2020), 10th dan, leads the International Shotokan Karate Federation (ISKF), a large Shotokan karate organization in North America, South America and the Caribbean.
 Okazaki studied under Gichin Funakoshi and Masatoshi Nakayama, and was integral in the founding of the JKA Instructor Trainee program.
-As part of an effort by Nakayama to spread Shotokan karate internationally, Okazaki came to the USA in 1961.
+As part of an effort by Nakayama to spread Shotokan karate internationally, Okazaki came to the United States in 1961.
 Okazaki founded the ISKF in 1977 and it was part of the JKA until June 2007.

-Shotokan Karate-Do International Federation
+Shotokan Karate-Do International Federation (SKIF)

 Hirokazu Kanazawa (1931–2019), 10th Dan, broke away from the JKA in 1978, and called his organization Shotokan Karate-do International Federation (SKIF).
 Kanazawa had studied under Masatoshi Nakayama and Hidetaka Nishiyama, both students of Gichin Funakoshi.
-SKIF introduced elements of T'ai chi ch'uan, particularly in the matter of flow and balance, and actively promoted the evolution of Shotokan while maintaining the traditional core of the art.
-Kanazawa is considered one of the most technically brilliant Shotokan exponents, and was a top contender in competition.
-Most notably, he won the kumite championship at the first JKA Open Tournament (1957) with a broken hand.
+SKIF introduced elements of tai chi, particularly in the matter of flow and balance, and actively promoted the evolution of Shotokan while maintaining the traditional core of the art.
 Kanazawa was awarded 10th Dan in 2000.